qutech/qupulse/README.md

 `qctoolkit` contains the entire Python source code of the project and is further partitioned the following packages of related modules

-- `pulses` which contains all modules related to pulse representation).
+- `pulses` which contains all modules related to pulse representation.
 - `hardware` containing classes for hardware representation as well as hardware drivers
 - `utils` containing miscellaneous utility modules or wrapping code for external libraries